-- Actual previous revenue and expenses for the various facilities. - Budgeted revenue and expenses for the various facilities. - Past and current recovery/subsidy rates for recreation facilities Budgeted and Actual. - Fees and charges of other Saskatchewan cities.

-- Market rate and trend analysis.

-- Development of Key Performance Indicators (KPI's) for the Department.

-- Consideration of the Framework for Recreation in Canada 2015: Pathways to Wellbeing which include the following goals:

-- Active Living

-- Inclusion and Access

-- Connecting People and Nature

-- Supportive Environments

-- Recreation Capacity
+- Actual previous revenue and expenses for the various facilities. - Budgeted revenue and expenses for the various facilities. - Past and current recovery/subsidy rates for recreation facilities Budgeted and Actual - Fees and charges of other Saskatchewan cities. - Market rate and trend analysis. - Development of Key Performance Indicators (KPI's) for the Department. - Consideration of the Framework for Recreation in Canada 2015: Pathways to Wellbeing which include the following goals: - Active Living - o Inclusion and Access - Connecting People and Nature - Supportive Environments - Recreation Capacity

 Fees and charges for recreational facilities and sportsgrounds continue to be reviewed on an annual basis.
-Increases over the past 10 years have been:
+Increases over the past 10 years have ranged from 0% to 10%.

-DISCUSSION:
+DISCUSSION